Need a VPN for your router?Get ExpressVPN Now

 This tutorial will teach you how to set up ExpressVPN on your Asus router, using the OpenVPN protocol.
 This set up is also compatible with Merlin on Asus.

 Note: This tutorial is only compatible with the following Asus routers:

 RT-N66U, RT-AC56U, RT-AC66U, RT-AC68U, RT-AC87U, RT-AC5300, RT-AC3200, RT-AC3100, RT-AC1750, RT-AC88U, RT-AC66R, RT-AC55U

-If you are unable to connect on your router, please contact the ExpressVPN Support Team for immediate assistance
+If you are unable to connect on your router or see a DNS leak, please contact the ExpressVPN Support Team for immediate assistance